4 Common Crimes of Start Up Businesses

 Why this is a crime…

-Customers may form an opinion that you are dated, unestablished or not technically savvy and your web competitors will be taking a large chunk of your custom.
+Customers may form an opinion that you are dated, not established or technically savvy and your web competitors will be taking a large chunk of your custom.

 How many times have you heard about a new business and your first urge was to Google it?
 You want to form your initial expectations of the business, find out what they are about and how they present themselves.
 While social media plays a very important role in developing your online brand, the company website is still the king.
 Social media is a compliment, the website is the base.